 1. The hunter-gatherer gender binary is but a “normative fairy tale”

-“There is no archaeological evidence that clearly shows a division of labour during hunting.”
-There are even lesions on bones, thought to be female, that indicate repeated hunting activities; for example, lesions on an elbow may be a sign of repeated spear throwing.
-“Given the data, we cannot exclude the possibility that women were involved at every stage of the hunt in certain European Palaeolithic societies, with activities such as locating and decoding animal tracks, developing hunting strategies and even firing weapons.”
+“There is no archaeological evidence that clearly shows a division of labor during hunting.”
+There are even lesions on bones, thought to be female, that indicates repeated hunting activities; for example, lesions on an elbow may be a sign of repeated spear throwing.
+“Given the data, we cannot exclude the possibility that women were involved at every stage of the hunt in certain European Palaeolithic societies, with activities such as locating and decoding animal tracks, developing hunting strategies, and even firing weapons.”

 3. Prehistoric women were not fragile creatures whose successive pregnancies restricted their mobility and whose lack of physical strength prevented them from doing certain tasks

-The sex has not been determined of more than half of prehistoric skeletons found.
+The sex has not been determined of more than half of the prehistoric skeletons found.
 But thanks to recent scientific advances, some skeletons once thought to be male have been found, in fact, to be female.
-What’s more, analysis shows that these women were muscular, athletic, sturdy and very physical.
-From nomadic societies, these “tireless, muscular and skilful walkers” made long journeys during seasonal migrations.
+What’s more, analysis shows that these women were muscular, athletic, sturdy, and very physical.
+From nomadic societies, these “tireless, muscular, and skillful walkers” made long journeys during seasonal migrations.

 4. They were likely also artists who made cave paintings and figurines

-5. Palaeolithic carvings have long been seen from the perspective of the male gaze
+5. Paleolithic carvings have long been seen from the perspective of the male gaze

 6. Women likely played a key role in many religious rituals

 One hypothesis posits that religious beliefs were the core motivation behind cave paintings.
 “There is no archaeological evidence to exclude women’s involvement in conducting ceremonies.
 Prehistorians no longer believe women were kept out of this mysterious world.”
 In fact, some of them may well have served as shamans.